Malien/Malien/README.md

 I play somewhat often 🎮.
 Hit me up if you are up to play something!

-Also I like snowboarding 🏂, but I has been a real while since I stepped onto the board
+Also I like snowboarding 🏂, but it has been a real while since I stepped onto the board

 ### How to reach me? 📞
 Hit me up on discord at Link0#9901, checkout my [instagram](https://www.instagram.com/q_link0_p/).
 Or just [email me](mailto:q.link0.p@gmail.com)